electricitymaps/bloom-contrib/README.md

 The app is private-by-design: data will stay on device, unless the user explicitly gives consent.
 This code is maintained by [Tomorrow](https://www.tmrow.com).

-Feel free to watch [the presentation](https://www.youtube.com/watch?v=keOPXD-ojWY) our Founder Olivier gave to the CopenhagenJS meetup, explaining how a JavaScript developer can do to combat climate change.
-If you have any questions, want early access to the app or just want to hang out with people fighting climate change with code, join [our Slack community](slack.tmrow.com).
+Feel free to watch [the presentation](https://www.youtube.com/watch?v=keOPXD-ojWY) our Founder Olivier gave to the CopenhagenJS meetup, explaining what a JavaScript developer can do to combat climate change.
+If you have any question, want early access to the app or just want to hang out with people fighting climate change with code, join [our Slack community](slack.tmrow.com).

 ## Structure of this repository